 “How well do you really know someone after three days?”
 Finney asks.
 Most problems can be worked out, she says.
 “We don't end up moving many people, but there are a few.
 And when it happens, we understand.”

-- Don’t choose a roommate based on personality, but choose based on living habits, Luanne says.
+Don’t choose a roommate based on personality, but choose based on living habits, Goffnett says.
 “You can always go visit your best friend down the hall,” she says.
 “If cleanliness is a major thing for you, live with someone who’s neat.”

 Parents don’t typically get involved in roommate disputes, but parents are welcome to call the residence hall director.